wearetriple/dotnet-defaults/Patterns/Nullables.md

 - Safest: Check for null again.
 - Safest: Change the logic to prevent `null`s from getting through, by using pattern matching for example: `var notNullItem = items.OfType<string>().Where(item => !string.IsNullOrEmpty(item)).First()`.
-- Unsafe: Use the fuckit operator: `notNullItem!.Length`.
+- Unsafe: Use the [fuckit operator](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/operators/null-forgiving): `notNullItem!.Length`.
+- Unsafe: Use the [warning pragma](https://docs.microsoft.com/en-us/cpp/preprocessor/warning?view=msvc-160) to locally disable compiler warnings.

+## Takeaways

-Don't be that developer that gets caught with their pants down because an uncaught `NullReferenceException` gets thrown from a piece of code that contains the `!`-operator.
+- Don't be that developer that gets caught with their pants down because an uncaught `NullReferenceException` gets thrown from a piece of code that contains the `!`-operator.
+- Check your pull request *not* to contain any possible null referencing warnings!